-Generally speaking, dogs and cats will NOT be quarantined as long as they are healthy and have the required paperwork to enter the US.
-However, according to the Pets and Wildlife Division of US Customs, all domestic pets once taken out of the US are subject to the same requirements upon returning as pets entering the US for the first time.
-More detailed information about returning to the US with an animal may be found on the Center for Disease Control (CDC) website.
+Generally speaking, dogs and cats will NOT be quarantined as long as they are healthy and have the required paperwork to enter the U.S. However, according to the Pets and Wildlife Division of U.S. Customs, all about Bringing an Animal into the United States.

 According to the CDC: Adult dogs older than 15 months of age that have previously received a rabies vaccination given no earlier than 3 months of age and that has since expired may be imported immediately following booster vaccination, without the need to wait for 30 days.